caleb531/automata/docs/pda/class-pda.md

 ## PDA.show_diagram(self, input_str = None, path = None):

-Constructs and returns a pygraphviz `AGraph` corresponding to this PAD.
+Constructs and returns a pygraphviz `AGraph` corresponding to this PDA.
 If `input_str` is set, then shows execution of the PDA on `input_str`.
 If `path` is set, then an image of the diagram is written to the corresponding file.
 Other customization options are available, see function signature for more